The Texas Trail

-The Texas Trail is a 1925 American silent Western film directed by Scott R. Dunlap and featuring Harry Carey.
+The Texas Trail is a lost 1925 American silent Western film directed by Scott R. Dunlap and featuring Harry Carey.

 Plot

 As described in a film magazine reviews, when Betty Foster comes West, she finds that real cowboys are not a match to what movies have shown her.
 She has seen them through rose colored glasses.
 When a robbery occurs, a cowboy fails to protect her.
 She then disguises herself in a highwayman's clothing and recovers the loot.
 After she is captured by the bandits, her faith in the West is restored when cowboy Pete Grainger rescues her.